oconnor663/jacko.io/posts/safety_and_soundness.md

   implementations](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#implementing-an-unsafe-trait).
   Each of those has different consequences, so what we mean when we say that some piece of code is "safe" depends on context.
 Sometimes we also talk about safety and soundness interchangeably.
-But in this article I want to emphasize and clarify the differences between them.
+But here I want to emphasize the differences between them.

 [^undefined_behavior]: "Undefined behavior" (UB) has a specific meaning in languages like C, C++, and Rust, which might not be familiar to folks coming